 The applicant (or applicant's representative) has an opportunity to comment on the staff's recommendation before the Commission votes.

 Thirteen members of the 27-member Commission must vote in favor of a project in order for a project to be approved.

 The two members of the Commission who represent federal agencies cannot vote on permits.
 [Government Code section 66632, Public Resources Code sections 29520 et seq, and California Code of Regulations, sections 10360 et seq, 10400 et seq and 10550 et seq]

 It is Commission policy that Commissioners and their alternates avoid discussion of permit application matters with individuals or groups on any side of an issue outside of the formal public hearing process and record.
 If such discussions or contacts occur, at a public meeting the Commission member involved will disclose the name or names of those involved and the substance of the contact.
 An opportunity will then be provided for rebuttal of the information disclosed.

 discussions by Commissioners who represent the federal government who do not vote on permits and have to discuss permit application matters in the course of their federal duties;

 discussions between Commissioners and with the Commission's staff; and

 discussions carried on by Commissioners whose other public duties cause them to hold such discussions to carry out their responsibilities, although these discussions must be disclosed to the Commission.

 To avoid unnecessary delays in project completion, applicants should consider all aspects of a proposed project with particular attention to the public access and any necessary mitigation early in the project's design.
+This applies to all projects, whether you will be obtaining a new BCDC permit or amending an existing BCDC permit.
 [Government Code section 66632 and Public Resources Code Section 29500].